Tagggar/Firefox-Alpha/README.md

 ### Security

-🔗 **[uBlock Origin](https://github.com/gorhill/uBlock#ublock-origin-ubo)** - is the only security extension you'll need.
-Follow the configuration guides and your personal preferences.
-It prevents loading heavy scripts, ensuring faster and more secure web surfing.
+🔗 **[ uBlock Origin](https://github.com/gorhill/uBlock#ublock-origin-ubo)** - efficient wide-spectrum content blocker.
+It blocks ads, trackers, miners, popups, malware and other web annoynances.
+Follow the configuration guides and your personal preferences for faster and secure web surfing.

 &nbsp;